AlienMajik/pwnagotchi_plugins/README.md

 - **Better Logging and Error Handling**: Improved logging for GPS warnings (e.g., unavailable coordinates) and Bluetooth errors (e.g., hcitool failures), making it easier to debug and maintain.

+- **Performance Optimizations:** Database indexes on detections.network_id, networks.mac, and detections.timestamp for faster queries.
+Batch insertions for Wi-Fi detections to reduce database overhead.

+- **Better Logging and Error Handling:** Improved logging for GPS warnings (e.g., unavailable coordinates), Bluetooth errors (e.g., hcitool failures), and mesh operations, making it easier to debug and maintain.

 ## Requirements

 Before installing SnoopR, ensure you have the following: